 Through the DCRO Exemplar Awards, the DCRO recognized several individuals for their global leadership in risk governance and the advancement of governance practices Pictured below from top left to bottom right: Andrea Bonime-Blanc, Martin M. Coyne II, Jon Lukomnik, Anne Simpson, Knut Kjaer, Richard L. Sandor, Anne Sheehan, James Lam, James McRitchie, Ann Yerger, Florence Anglès, Todd Davies, Darlene Halwas, Laurie Brooks, Carol Gray, W. Ronald Dietz.

-David formed the DCRO as a non-commercial, all-volunteer initiative and managed its activities from the start to the finish, keeping true to its original goals.
+David formed the DCRO as a non-commercial, all-volunteer initiative and managed its activities from the beginning, keeping true to its original goals.
 David has been at the forefront of innovation in the governance of risk-taking at traditional and new technology companies, was named as one of the winners of the inaugural M-prize for management innovation in the category of "reinventing leadership," is the recipient of the 2008 PRMIA Higher Standard Award, and has been invited to speak at more than 100 events on five continents.
 David has served on numerous for-profit and non-profit boards and has advised board members and executives around the world.
 His leadership roles include board chair, chief executive officer, and other senior executive responsibilities.
 He is the author of the critically acclaimed book Governance Reimagined: Organizational Design, Risk, and Value Creation and is a member of the Editorial Board of the Journal of Risk Management in Financial Institutions.
 David has also written numerous articles and chapters in textbooks and was one of the founders of the Professional Risk Managers' International Association (PRMIA).